Containers & Kubernetes

 Modernize where you are

 App development is never limited to just one environment, so we built Kubernetes apps to be as dynamic as your teams.
-For less complex projects, you can deploy to GKE Standard, and chose GKE Advanced when you need enterprise-grade container orchestration and a financially-backed SLA.
+For less complex projects, you can deploy to GKE an enterprise-grade container orchestration service with a financially-backed SLA.

 Among enterprises, a common strategy is to containerize applications on-premises before moving them to the cloud.
 Kubernetes apps support this scenario when you run them on Anthos, which lets you build and manage modern hybrid applications across environments.
 The first wave of apps that supports Anthos is starting to appear in the GCP Marketplace, and we are continually adding more.
 To see an in-depth demo of how you can use Anthos-based Kubernetes apps to build cloud-native applications, please see our presentation from Next’19.
 Additionally, we’re adding to the number of Kubernetes apps that support Istio and Stackdriver, for the full, integrated Anthos experience.